 What would any trip to New York City be without experiencing the phenomena that is the subway system?
 And what better way to explore the storied past and evolution of mass transportation in the Big Apple than with a trip to this unique museum in Brooklyn.

-Featuring everything from subway cars from the early 1900s to corresponding advertisements found on subways through the years, the New York Transit Museum is sure to lead you through the transit story in as smooth and seamless of a way as its trains do the city.
+Featuring everything from subway cars from the early 1900s to corresponding advertisements found on subways through the years, the New York Transit Museum offer more than 10 exhibitions that will lead you through the transit story in as smooth and seamless of a way as its trains do the city.

 The metropolitan museum explores the coming about of all mass transportation mediums — including bridges and tunnels — and makes clear just how important each are in the success and fluidity of New York City.
 With activities and a fun atmosphere, this museum is the perfect stop for families looking for fun within Brooklyn.
 But be sure to keep your eyes peeled, as the entrance to this museum is situated right on the street and heads below ground like any other subway station entrance.

 - Seniors 62+ $5, Seniors are free on Wednesdays (excludes senior group visits)